codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/triggers/git-triggers.md

 files affected by a commit are in a specific folder (or match a specific naming pattern).
 This means that you can have a big GIT repository with multiple projects and build only the parts that actually change.

->Currently the field *modified files* is available only for GitHub, Gitlab and Bitbucket SAAS repositories, since they are the only GIT providers that send this information in the webhook.
+>Currently the field *modified files* is available only for GitHub, GitLab and Bitbucket SAAS repositories, since they are the only GIT providers that send this information in the webhook.
 We will support other GIT providers as soon as they add the respective feature.
 Also, the *modified files* field is only available for push events (i.e. not PR open events), since GIT providers only send it on these events.

 ### Using the Modified files field to constrain triggers to specific folder/files